zeithalt/lore/global_map.md

 The move order is determined by a random roll on our discord server at the beginning of each cycle.

-There's also one more playable team: [Fighters Guild](<https://zeithalt.github.io/r/fighters_guild.html>) to represent team-less people offering their services for gold, but they do have a land on the map and do not get a turn in the move order.
+There's also one more playable team: [Fighters Guild](<https://zeithalt.github.io/r/fighters_guild.html>) to represent team-less people offering their services for gold, but they not do have a land on the map and do not get a turn in the move order.

 ## Schedule